 Well, if you are not ready to put much effort, you should at least try to eat non veg food to a minimum and include a daily basic workout in your daily life.
 Consumed milk packaged products focus mostly only on vegetarian foods.
 The choice is yours.

-National and the Environmental Effects of Non veg Food
+10. National and Environmental Effects of Non veg Food

 Non-vegetarian foods can have harmful effects on both the individual and the environment.
 They are often high in saturated fats and cholesterol, which can increase the risk of heart disease and other health problems.
 Non-vegetarian foods can also contain harmful chemicals such as mercury, which can cause neurological damage.
 In addition, the production of non-vegetarian foods requires large amounts of water and energy, which can put a strain on the environment.